 A Rainfall Advisory is issued if rainfall is significant enough to result in runoff which can flow into storm drains, channels, creeks, and rivers that empty onto the beaches of Ventura County.
 In general, 0.2 inches (2 tenths of an inch) of rainfall may be enough to create significant runoff conditions.
 The advisory will remain in effect for 72 hours after the end of all predicted rainfall.

 The Ocean Water Quality Monitoring Program has two regular seasons, the Dry-Weather and Wet-Weather seasons.
 Forty (40) samples are collected during the Dry-Weather season and nineteen (19) samples during the Wet-Weather season.

 Ocean water sampling during the Wet-Weather season is conducted from November 1 through March 31 annually.
 During this season, sampling sites are significantly reduced, a level commensurate with available State funding.
-Sampling is only conducting once per week.
-When a beach fails to meet State standards, a warning sign is posted on the beach and the telephone hotline is updated.
-No re-samples are conducted during the Wet-Weather season.
+Sampling is only conducted once per week on Tuesdays.
+When a beach fails to meet State standards for bacteria, a warning sign is posted on the beach and the telephone hotline is updated.
+No re-samples are conducted during this season.